BlueFalconHD/infinitecraftrecipes/README.md

 I **highly** recommend using a VPN when running this, so if you do get ratelimited, you can still use Infinite Craft when your turn your VPN off.

+## CLI Option
+There is currently one option, --load=path/to/crafting_data.json.
+This continues where crafting_data left off.

 ## Output format
 After running, a file (`crafting_data.json`) will be outputted, with the following data structure.